INTERMEDIATE LATIN COURSES

 For students who have already learned the Latin grammar system and are eager to develop their Latin skills further, we offer two 4-credit courses, Intermediate Theological Latin Reading, Parts I and II, using our own distinctive curriculum and video lectures created by Dr. Eric Hutchinson, Ryan Handermann, and others.

-These course will solidify your knowledge of Latin grammar, strengthen and broaden your vocabulary, particularly for reading theological texts, and improve your translation skills.
+These courses will solidify your knowledge of Latin grammar, strengthen and broaden your vocabulary, particularly for reading theological texts, and improve your translation skills.
 You will master the vocabulary from Richard Muller’s Dictionary of Latin and Greek Theological Terms, will review grammar with the aid of Meissen’s Scholastic Latin, and will read and translate passages from the Vulgate, the Tremellius-Junius-Beza Latin Bible, and from a range of theologians throughout church history (including Augustine, Aquinas, Calvin, and Beza).
 Each course takes place over the course of 15 weeks, with 1-1.5 hrs. of recorded video lecture, a 1.5-hr. live online class, and 6-8 hours of homework time each week.
 These courses are priced at $749.

 For details on what each course type entails, see the Terms and Conditions document.